 There are many, many issues and strategies related to DUID charges.
-The most important step to take is to contact DUID lawyer Mike Moran at 719-447-1923 immediately to protect your rights.
+The most important step to take is to contact DUID lawyer Mike Moran immediately to protect your rights.
 On certain DUID cases there is a 7 day time limit to act in contacting the Department of Motor Vehicles to preserve your driving privileges.

-If the officer asks you to allow him to Search you, your car, your home, or any other place belonging to you you have a right to say no. If the officer searches despite your refusal, a judge may find that your rights were violated.
+If the officer asks you to allow him to search your person, your car, your home, or any other place belonging to you, you have a right to say no. If the officer searches despite your refusal, a judge may find that your rights were violated.

 After the officer has developed reasonable suspicion and probable cause, an individual may be requested to perform field sobriety tests or roadside maneuvers.
 These tests are voluntary and not a requirement under Colorado law.
-You may simply tell an officer you do not Wish to take those tests, being respectful.
+You may simply tell an officer you do not wish to take those tests, being respectful.

 If you are arrested, an officer may request you take a blood test to establish his suspicion of marijuana or other drug use.
 A blood test for marijuana is measured in nanograms.
 Although there are no specific legal levels of use, the presence of even a minor amount of marijuana in your blood system can-result in you receiving a citation.

 Previous marijuana usage may show up in a blood test and work to hinder your legal defense.
 Mike Moran has handled many marijuana cases (DUID) successfully for a broad spectrum of clients in Colorado Springs and surrounding areas.